Ludwig Passini: Reception

 Passini exhibited in the Italian Fine Arts Section of the 1878 Paris Exposition Universelle.
 The art critic Philip Gilbert Hamerton described Italian painting of the time as playful to the point of being childish, although original with direct observation of nature.
 Passini's work for the Exposition was considered by critics to have saved the quality of Italian art shown.

 The Viennese author and critic Ludwig Hevesi believed Passini to be "the major watercolour painter of Venice... who grew rapidly to be the most important genre painter."

 Art historian Wilhelm Lübke described Passini's work: "Admirable character-pictures of Southern life may be found in the masterly watercolours of Ludwig Passini, with their beautifully-finished colouring."

 The 19th-century arts magazine The Aldine in 1878 described Passini's pictures as "showing a skill in studying the human face, and an appreciation of its expressions, which indicate natural gift even more than close study... [and] the careful drawing and skillful posing of... figures."

 Selected works

+His watercolor, I Canonici a vespro, exhibited at the 1867 Exposition of Paris, was awarded the grand gold medal.
+He painted atmospheric scenes of every day, that is genre scenes, of life in Venice.
+One of his contemporaries was Carlo Van Haanen.
+Other works include:Monaci in Coro, la Maddalena, l'Abatino, Un ponte, Le donne al pozzo, La lettura del Tasso a Chioggia, and La vendita delle zucche a Venezia.
+Works include: